Wondering what the OAS payment dates for 2022 are? Then this post is for you.

 Note: You must be living in Canada, not receiving OAS pension currently and not started an application with Service Canada to use the online application option.

 The earliest date to apply for OAS pension is 11 months before the pension start date.

 That means, you can start an application the month after you turned 64 if you want to start receiving your OAS pension by age 65.
 This applies for both the online and paper application options.

-You can also choose to defer your OAS pension to receive more money in the future.
-More on that below
+Similar to Canada Pension Plan (CPP), you can also choose to defer your OAS pension to receive more money in the future.
+More on that below.

 OAS Retroactive application